mhutter/capistrano-recipes/README.md

 Capistrano Recipe Collection
 ============================
 [Capistrano](http://www.capistranorb.com/) is a remote multi-server automation tool.

-This collection of recipes helps you set up a new Rails server.
+This collection of recipes helps you set up new servers.
 This functionality is similar to [Capistrano's `deploy:cold`](https://github.com/capistrano/capistrano/wiki/2.x-From-The-Beginning#about-deploycold).

 This branch is for Ubuntu 12.04.
 Check the git branches if you're using another Linux.